MaxiL-projects/QIO-TravelingSalesman/README.md

-# QIO-TravelingSalesman
-Solving the traveling salesman problem with QIO.
+# Sample on how to solve the traveling salesman problem with quantum inspired optimization!